ice-csic-astroexotic/ML-Poppyns/docs/basics/getting_started.md

     !!! note

-        For OSX users the `cudatoolkit` package has to be commented out in the environment file.
+        For macOS users the `cudatoolkit` package has to be commented out in the environment file.
+        Otherwise the environment will not be resolved.

 3. This environment can be activated using
    ```commandline